Stan Ageira: Literary works

 Ageria was first recognized in the Konkani literary scene when he published Nalisay in 1983, and Asadhya.
 He has been recognized and presented awards from Goa Konkani Bhasha Mandal, Konkani Kutam Bahrain-2011, Daiji-Dubai 2014 Literary Award and Konkani Sahitya Academy, Karnataka for his novels.
 His novel Hi Moji Dhavnim won an AIKWO Award in 2014.
 He has published work to his credit in Konkani, Kannada and English.
 His Konkani column "Bindaas" in daijiworld.com was popular with Konkani readers.
 His collection of short stories in Konkani, Tambdi Mirsaang, published in 2006, was selected for the Karnataka Konkani Sahitya Academy Award.
 He is recipient of Dr.TMA PAI appreciation Award from Manipal for his anthology of short stories 'Cathillaacho Anamik' for the year 2021.
+His Devanagari‑script short‑story anthology 'Dhampallim Gaditham' received the Goa Academy Award for 2025.
 His short stories have been published in magazines like Woman's Era and Alive, published from New Delhi.
 He was awarded as the Konkani Story writer of 2008 by daaiz.com, a web portal which promotes Konkani literature.
 His short stories in English are also available in www.daijiworld.com's specially dedicated column under "Red Chillis."

-On 20 March 2025, Ageria appeared on Daijiworld TV, on “Don Ghadi – Khushen Kadi Special with Stan Ageria”.
+On 20 March 2025, Ageria appeared on Daijiworld TV, on “Don Ghadi – Khushen Kadi Special with Stan Ageira”.

+Current Project as Author and Screenwriter: